 When I was a child growing up in the suburbs of Orange County, my immigrant father instilled in me a love of American cinema.
 I was often his default movie date at our neighborhood theater, which amazingly is still in operation today as an AMC Classic offering a $4.99 matinee.

 Through moving images, I was exposed to rich stories that my young psyche could not fully comprehend, but the emotional resonance within me left an indelible impression.
-I still remember being swept away by Dances with Wolves, as I bore witness to the plight of the Lakota Sioux tribe tragically losing their way of life to Manifest Destiny, while a lone Union soldier's isolation was underscored by a cinematic landscape of the boundless Western frontier and John Barry’s poignant musical score.
+I still remember being swept away by Dances with Wolves, as I bore witness to the plight of the Lakota Sioux tribe tragically losing their way of life to Manifest Destiny, while a lone Union soldier's isolation was underscored by a cinematic landscape of the boundless Western frontier (and John Barry’s poignant musical score!).

 I was hooked on the art of motion pictures.
 But back then, with few industry role models who looked like me either behind the camera or in front of it, a career as a filmmaker seemed like an impossible dream.
 My early creative values and visions eventually shared their space with other commercial interests.
-Filmmaking became a dream deferred as I leveraged my business acumen for Fortune 100 companies such as Disney and Apple.
+Filmmaking became a dream deferred as I instead leveraged my business acumen for companies such as Disney and Apple.

 Yet the "impossible dream" lingered, along with a deep desire to serve others, to create and build things from scratch, and to resonate with diverse audiences.
 I was inspired by the cultural shifts taking place at the time, with the critical and commercial success of films with diverse storytellers both in front of and behind the camera--such as Moonlight, Parasite, Black Panther, The Farewell and Crazy Rich Asians.
 Armed with a growth mindset and a renewed purpose to positively impact the next generation, I took the leap into creating in the unknown.